GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/inference-ref-arch/examples/comfyui/README.md

 ## ComfyUI workflows

-This guide provides six workflows out of the box.
+This guide provides example workflows out of the box.
 On ComfyUI, click on WORKFLOWS.
-You will six json workflow files.
+You should see the following workflow files:

 - `imagen3-text-to-image` : This workflow shows text to image generation with Google's Imagen3 model.